ThePerfectComputer/bluespec_haskell_tutorial/README.md

-Haskell is often presented as being hard to approach, but with the right amount of dedication, I would like to claim that Haskell can become approachable and often even erfreshing and beautiful - as long as you stay away from going crazy with custom operators and custom operator precedence.
+Haskell is often presented as being hard to approach, but with the right amount of dedication, I would like to claim that Haskell can become approachable and often even refreshing and beautiful - as long as you stay away from going crazy with custom operators and custom operator precedence.

 Below, I suggest an order in which the included example should be examined: